Do you get stressed in social situations? I want to discuss:

-What is social anxiety?Social anxiety is when you feel nervous, tense, or uncomfortable in social situations because you’re worried other people are judging you.
-Almost everyone has experienced feelings of social anxiety at one point or another.
+Social anxiety is when you feel nervous, tense or uncomfortable in social situations because you’re worried other people are judging you.
+Almost everyone has experienced social anxiety at one point or another.
 Life is rife with moments of self-consciousness – from job interviews to first dates, we all occasionally feel nervous around other people.
 But social anxiety becomes a problem when it’s so frequent or intense that it gets in the way of important things in your life.
 You might not apply for a dream job because it requires an interview, or you might find it hard to be around even family and friends because you’re so worried about what they think of you.

-While social anxiety always involves a fear of being judged negatively, the actual situations that cause this anxiety can vary greatly from person to person.
+While social anxiety always involves a fear of being judged negatively, the actual situations that cause it can vary greatly from person to person.
 Many people with social anxiety feel nervous in most situations that involve interacting with or performing in front of other people.
-But some people only experience social anxiety in particular situations, like speaking in front of others or hosting an event.
+But some people only experience social anxiety in particular situations, such as speaking in front of others or hosting an event.
 For example, a person who is typically very outgoing and comfortable talking to strangers at parties might only have social anxiety when giving presentations.
-In fact, public speaking is one of the most common specific forms of social anxiety.
+In fact, public speaking is one of the most common specific causes of social anxiety.

 Common situations in which people experience social anxiety: